LUNCH & ABO MARKETPLACE

 The discussion will also address how the classical music canon might evolve to better reflect a diverse array of voices and what steps we need to take to be genuinely receptive to these changes.
 Furthermore, we will explore strategies to level the playing field for upcoming generations of musicians, including players, composers, conductors, and administrators.

 Chaired by Linton Stephens, BBC Radio 3 presenter, bassoonist and founding Chineke!
-Member, speakers include Chi-chi Nwanoku CBE, Founder and Artistic Director of Chineke!; Errolyn Wallen CBE, renowned composer and Master of the King’s Music; Sacha Johnson, Principal Percussionist and founding Chineke!
+Member, speakers include Frank Douglas, Chair, Board of Directors, Chineke!; Errolyn Wallen CBE, composer and Master of the King’s Music; Sacha Johnson, Principal Percussionist and founding Chineke!
 Member; Betania Johnny, founding Chineke!
 Junior Orchestra member and Chineke!
 Violinist.

 LUNCH & ABO MARKETPLACE